lordfeck/rsru/README.md

 ## What does RSRU do?
 RSRU will read each text file in the `entries/` directory.
 It will determine the title, description, category and other fields for each entry.
 These will be made into rows which are appended to web pages.
 It also generates a nice homepage for your website.

 Each entry will belong to a category.
 Each category will appear as tab-style HTML pages.

-## Configure RSRU
-Before the script may be used, it is first necessary to tailor `conf.pl` to your liking.

-### Command Line Flags

-* `-p` Call `./rsru.pl -p` to use production mode.
-The configured live URL will be used as the base URL for all internal links.
+So for each, you get a category page with all the entries listed below.

 ## Add an entry to RSRU
 Add a new file under `./entries/`.
 It should have the extension `.txt`.